This 2018 Nevada rodent study was on acetyl-L-carnitine’s action in the brainstem:

 Human brainstem research is neglected, as noted by Advance science by including emotion in research.
 Evidence from such research doesn’t play well with beliefs in the popular models and memes of human cerebral dominance.

 Do you know any “late middle-age” people who have obvious auditory and synaptic deficits?
 What if some of the neurobiological causes of what’s wrong in their brains could be “reversed by ALCAR?”

-Before using this study as a guide, however, I asked the study’s researchers to calculate the human-equivalent dosage.
-When I translated the “daily dose of ~2.9 g/kg/d” it worked out to several hundred times the 500 mg to 1 g dietary supplement dosage of acetyl-L-carnitine.
+Before using this study as a guide, however, I asked the study’s researchers about the “daily dose of ~2.9 g/kg/d.”
+An equivalent for a 70 kg human is (2.9 g x 70) x .081 = 16 grams daily, compared with the 500 mg to 1 g dietary supplement dose of acetyl-L-carnitine.

 The study’s corresponding coauthor replied: